Famed American ski mountaineer missing in Nepal mountain - NewsBreak

 Famed American ski mountaineer missing in Nepal mountain

-Nepalese rescuers in a helicopter were searching Tuesday for a famed U.S. ski climber a day after she fell off near the peak of the world’s eighth-highest mountain.
+Rescuers in a helicopter were searching on the world's eighth-highest mountain Tuesday for a famed U.S. ski mountaineer a day after she fell off the mountain near the peak.

-Also Monday, an avalanche at a lower elevation on Mount Manaslu swept several climbers, killing a Nepal i guide and injuring others.
+Also Monday, an avalanche at a lower elevation on Mount Manaslu swept several climbers, killing a Nepali guide and injuring other climbers.

 Bad weather hampered rescue efforts Monday.
-But visibility was good in improved weather conditions Tuesday while a helicopter was hovering over the mountain for signs of the missing climber, Ghimire said.
+But visibility was good in improved weather conditions Tuesday while a helicopter was hovering over the mountain to see any signs of the missing climber, Ghimire said.

-Hundreds of climbers and their local guides were attempting to reach the summit during Nepal's autumn climbing season.
+Hundreds of climbers and their local guides are on the mountain attempting to reach the summit during Nepal's autumn climbing season.

 All of the climbers caught in the avalanche Monday were accounted for.
-Some of the injured were flown to Kathmandu and were being treated in hospitals.
+Some of the injured were flown to Kathmandu and are being treated at hospitals for their injuries.

-One of those injured, Phurte Sherpa, said there were about 13-14 people who were swept by the avalanche.

-“One of our friends died in the avalanche and there has been efforts to retrieve the body but the rescue helicopter has not been able to do so yet," Sherpa said.
-“Others injured ones have broken hands and feet."

-Sherpa and his brother were flown by a rescue helicopter to HAMS Hospital in Kathmandu on Tuesday.

-He said they were on their way to Camp Four to drop oxygen cylinders when the avalanche pushed them down to Camp Three.

-Nelson, from Telluride, Colorado, and Morrison, from Tahoe, California, are extreme skiers who summited Mount Lhotse, the world’s fourth-highest, in 2018.
+Nelson, from Telluride, Colorado, and Morrison, from Tahoe, California, are extreme skiers who summited Mount Lhotse, the world’s fourth-highest peak, in 2018.

-“I am not sure about the whereabouts of the missing climber but her husband (partner) was with us during the search (today).
-We made two helicopter rescue attempts to find her but were unable," Sherpa said.

 Nepal's government has issued permits to 504 climbers to attempt to scale high mountain peaks during the autumn season.
 Most of them are on Mount Manaslu.